swch/Strivve-SDK/sample/README.md

 ## Quick Start Guide

 The Strivve Javascript SDK library is built around a class, CardsavrSession.
 To start using the library, you must instantiate a new CardsavrSession object.
-This requires the following items:
+This requires the following items in a strivve_creds.json file located in the "sample" directory.
+There is a sample file in the root of the repo:

 1. API url (e.g. api.acmebank.cardsavr.io)
 1. App name (app_name) and integrator key (app_key) - these can be obtained by contacting developer-support@strivve.com